Day trading can be done with stocks, options, funds, forex, and more.

 For example, if you are trading by spread betting, you are not subject to capital gains tax in the UK.
 If you’re CFD trading, though, you do have to pay capital gains tax – which can be up to 20% of your profits.
 If you are stock trading, you are responsible for both capital gains tax and a stamp tax.

-If you want to learn more about day trading, there are plenty of good books on the topic.
-Several we’d recommend to dive into day trading for beginners are:
+If you want to learn more about day trading, there are plenty of books on the topic.
+Several we’d recommend diving into day trading for beginners are:

 - ‘Trading in the Zone’ by Mark Douglas

 - ‘Technical Analysis of the Financial Markets’ by John J. Murphy

 - ‘How to Day Trade: A Detailed Guide to Day Trading Strategies, Risk Management, and Trader Psychology’ by Ross Cameron